piratf/python/tudouSpider/readme.md

 ------

-**Here**: Due to copyright reasons, the real address resolution process closed. but still can search and get links.
+**Here**: Due to copyright reasons, the real address resolution process closed. but still can search and get your links.

 sorry for that.